ortk95/astro-tools/README.md

 * [`find_observing_times.py`](find_observing_times.py) uses ephemeris information to identify good observing times for a specific target and location.
 * [`sphere_time_calculation.py`](sphere_time_calculation.py) simplifies calculation of observing times for the VLT/SPHERE instrument.
 * [`time_code.py`](time_code.py) allows easy comparison of the execution times of code snippets.

+The following scripts do not use any functions from `tools`, so can be downloaded and run independently as standalone scripts.

 *  [`git_commit.py`](git_commit.py) can be used to simplify the process of creating git commits and pushing them to a remote branch (e.g. GitHub).
-It is self-contained (i.e. it does not use the `tools` module), so can be downloaded and used as a stand-alone script.
 See the docstrings in the file for more details.
+*  [`animate_globe.py`](animate_globe.py) projects mapped data onto a globe and creates an animation from the rotation of the globe.